 Killarney National Park

 Killarney National Park, near the town of Killarney, County Kerry, was the first national park in Ireland, created when Muckross Estate was donated to the Irish Free State in 1932.
-The park was designated a Unesco Biosphere Reserve in 1982.
-The Lakes of Killarney and the Mangerton, Torc, Shehy and Purple Mountains are in the park
+The park is situatied within the Kerry UNESCO Biosphere Reserve.
+The Lakes of Killarney and the Mangerton, Torc, Shehy and Purple Mountains are in the park.